elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 Example: `test-bucket`

 NOTE:
-If using an authentication restricted Kubeflow environment, you must enter your credentials in `api_endpoint_username` and `api_endpoint_password` fields to allow pipeline uploads through Elyra.
+If using an authentication restricted Kubeflow environment, you must enter your credentials in `api_username` and `api_password` fields to allow pipeline uploads through Elyra.

 If using IBM Cloud Object Storage, you must generate a set of [HMAC Credentials](https://cloud.ibm.com/docs/services/cloud-object-storage/hmac?topic=cloud-object-storage-uhc-hmac-credentials-main)